-Since 2014, the number of students transferring from NPC to an in-state, public university has remained relatively stable, despite declining enrollments.
+Between 2014 and 2018, the number of students transferring from NPC to an in-state, public university increased by 19% to 92, despite declining enrollments.
 In addition, the percentage of transfers who earned an AGEC and/or degree prior to transferring has increased, indicating that the transfer process is becoming more efficient and cost effective.